pacemade/inmyshoes/_profiles/93Jenna Huang.md

 <h3 class="question">For what in life do you feel most grateful for?</h3>

 <p>I wanna say that I'm grateful for what I've experienced so far...
-I was telling you about the bullying,the identity crisis, passion crisis... maybe it's just an age thing, but I feel like I'm getting to know myself a little bit better year by year.
+I was telling you about the bullying, the identity crisis, passion crisis... maybe it's just an age thing, but I feel like I'm getting to know myself a little bit better year by year.
 It's taught me to accept what life throws my way and just deal with whatever comes with it...
 Also of course, my parents, my family.</p>

 <h3 class="question">If you could change anything in how you were raised or how you grew up, what would you change?</h3>